siddhartha-gadgil/LeanAide/notes/translation-failures.md

 ## Fixing the error

-* Write a parser in Lean to recognize the pattern - this may already exist for reporting the error.
+* Write a parser in Lean to recognize the pattern - this may already exist for reporting the error (not needed?).
 * Match in the syntax tree and replace with the correct form.
 * One can even do this with strings and regular expressions.